Exploiting Convexity of Neural Networks in Dynamic Operating Envelope Optimization for Distributed Energy Resources: Case Study

-\textbf{Benchmarks:} To validate the effectiveness of the ICNN-based method, we compare it with two benchmark methods: \begin{enumerate} \item \textbf{B0:} DER power takes the upper limit for $p_j^+$ and lower limit for $p_j^-$, without considering DOE. \item \textbf{B1:} Proposed ICNN-assisted DOE optimization method with linear relaxation, as shown in problem (\ref{linear DOE}). \item \textbf{B2:} Proposed ICNN-assisted DOE optimization method without linear relaxation, as shown in problem (\ref{MIP DOE}). \item \textbf{B3:} Adopt linear DistFlow (LinDistFlow)~\cite{gan_convex_2014} model to replace power flow constraints and optimize DOE in problem (\ref{reformulated DOE optimization}).
-The formulation is provided in Appendix~\ref{LinDistFlow formulation}. \item \textbf{B4:} Use ReLU-activated MLPs that share the same hidden layer configurations and input-output with the ICNNs.
-The DOE optimization problem with MLPs is reformulated into MILP problems, inspired by Ref.~\cite{chen_scheduling_2021}. \end{enumerate} The above benchmark methods are implemented using a PC with an Intel(R) Xeon(R) W-1370 CPU and 32 GB RAM.
+To validate the effectiveness of the ICNN-based method, we compare it with two benchmark methods: \begin{itemize} \item \textbf{B0:} DER power takes the upper limit for $p_{j,\phi}^+$ and lower limit for $p_{j,\phi}^-$, without considering DOE. \item \textbf{B1:} Proposed ICNN-aided DOE optimization method with linear relaxation, as shown in problem (\ref{linear DOE}). \item \textbf{B2:} Proposed ICNN-aided DOE optimization method without linear relaxation, as shown in problem (\ref{MIP DOE}).
+This method yields the same solution as B2.
+It is included to demonstrate the tightness of the proposed linear relaxation and the resulting improvement of solution efficiency. \item \textbf{B3:} Adopt linear DistFlow (LinDistFlow)~\cite{gan_convex_2014} model to replace power flow constraints and optimize DOE in problem (\ref{reformulated DOE optimization}).
+The formulation is provided in Appendix~\ref{LinDistFlow formulation}.
+This benchmark represents linear-relaxation-based methods that are widely adopted by the industry to handle non-convex power flow.\footnote{Nonlinear model-based power flow relaxations, such as second-order cone programming (SOCP) relaxation, have been widely applied in the literature.
+In the field of DOE optimization, the inexactness of SOCP relaxation has been pointed out be researchers in Ref.~\cite{moring_Inexactness_2023}.
+This is because the tightness of the SOCP relaxation relies on specific conditions, such as monotone objective functions, no reverse power congestion, and no binding lower voltage limits, which usually do not hold in the context of DOE optimization.
+Otherwise, SOCP relaxation could be an effective approach for addressing non-convex power flow equations.} \item \textbf{B4:} Use ReLU-activated MLPs that share the same hidden layer configurations and input-output with the ICNNs.
+The DOE optimization problem with MLPs is reformulated into MILP problems, inspired by Ref.~\cite{chen_efficient_2024}.
+This benchmark represents the state-of-the-art neural-network-based replication of power flow equations, which can be embedded into subsequent optimization problems. \end{itemize} The above benchmark methods are implemented using a PC with an Intel(R) Xeon(R) W-1370 CPU and 32 GB RAM.
 Gurobi is used as the optimization solver~\cite{gurobi_optimization_gurobi_2022}.